libis/urlchecker-extended/README.md

 > **Note**
 > ## Repository Fork Details
-> This repository has been forked from https://github.com/bythepixel/urlchecker for the following reason(s):
+> This repository has been forked from https://github.com/bythepixel/urlchecker, the following changes have been made:
 >
-> 1. Each test failure sends a seperate message to slack/teams which can get messy if there are allot of tests for a single domain.
-This will be combined into a single message.
+> 1. Slack/Teams message has been combined into single message per hostname.
+Previously it was sending one message per URL.
 >
 > 2. The 'status' parameter in the URLs file is now called 'expected_statuses' and is an array (see example below).
 >